Novelist Catherine Drake brings the story home

 “I am thrilled to be the 2022 selection for One Town One Book of Waterbury sponsored by Bridgeside Books.
 This is an incredible boost for a first-time author.
 The importance of community is a theme in my book, and then the community I wrote about chose my book for the town read.
 It doesn’t get better than that,” she said.

 Drake’s novel is about 28-year-old Hannah Spencer who wants to change everything about her life.
 Recently laid off from her depressing job in Boston, she heads to Vermont for the summer to take care of her sister’s kids and do some serious soul searching.
-Once in Vermont she embarks on an ambitious project to build a treehouse for her niece and nephew.
-Her long term plan is to jump-start her life with a new job out west.
+Once in Vermont, she embarks on an ambitious project to build a treehouse for her niece and nephew.
+Her long-term plan is to jump-start her life with a new job out west.
 But her plans change when she meets neighbor Nathan Wild.
-After ten years of living in cities, Wild has just moved back home to Vermont and doesn’t want to change anything about his life.
+After 10 years of living in cities, Wild has just moved back home to Vermont and doesn’t want to change anything about his life.

-Unlike may new writers, Drake had not spent years pining to be a novelist.
+Unlike many new writers, Drake had not spent years pining to be a novelist.

 “I never dreamed of being an author, but I always wondered if I could write a book, if I had the imagination and patience to create my own characters and tell a story.
 When I finally had space in my life to give it a try, I did, and now I am an author,” she said.